CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Stats.markdown

 We plan on making this initially a separate CocoaPods plugin that you can optionally install via `[sudo] gem install cocoapods-stats` which will send the data.
 In a release or two we will bundle this into CocoaPods, and it will be installed by default for everyone moving forwards.

-#### Can I use this to find out how many people are using an older build of my pods
+#### Can I use this to find out how many people are using an older build of my pods?

 Not automatically, we've not figured out a strategy for doing this yet, but you can email orta@cocoapods.org for one off requests once it's up and running.
 Ideally once this has settled I'd like to take a look at making a stats overview page per pod, but that has some tricky technicalities.